iot-da/iot-da.github.io/docs/Subjects/EDGE/Week6/imageRecognition.md

-# Re-training on the Cat/Dog Dataset
+# Re-training a Model with an input Dataset
 * **Note:** information extracted from [NVIDIA laboratories](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-cat-dog.md)
+* In this lab you should learn:
+    * How to download a prepared dataset to retrained a model
+    * Train a CNN ResNet-18 with **PyTorch** (it could be done in a server/cloud system)
+    * Convert the model trained to ONNX format to be run on the Jetson-Nano
+    * Perform an inference in the Jetson-Nano (single image, a batch of images or using the CSI Camera)
+    * Create your own dataset and repeat the training/inference process

+## Re-training on the Cat/Dog Dataset

 The model that we'll be re-training is a simple model that recognizes two classes:  cat or dog.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-cat-dog.jpg" width="700">

-Provided below is an 800MB dataset that includes 5000 training images, 1000 validation images, and 200 test images, each evenly split between the cat and dog classes.
+Provided below is an 800MB data-set that includes 5000 training images, 1000 validation images, and 200 test images, each evenly split between the cat and dog classes.
 The set of training images is used for transfer learning, while the validation set is used to evaluate classification accuracy during training, and the test images are to be used by us after training completes.
 The network is never directly trained on the validation and test sets, only the training set.

-The images from the dataset are made up of many different breeds of dogs and cats, including large felines like tigers and mountain lions since the amount of cat images available was a bit lower than dogs.
+The images from the data-set are made up of many different breeds of dogs and cats, including large felines like tigers and mountain lions since the amount of cat images available was a bit lower than dogs.
 Some of the images also picture humans, which the detector is essentially trained to ignore as background and focus on the cat vs. dog content.

 To get started, first make sure that you have [PyTorch installed](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-transfer-learning.md#installing-pytorch) on your Jetson, then download the dataset below and kick off the training script.
 After that, we'll test the re-trained model in TensorRT on some static images and a live camera feed.